datacontroller/docs.datacontroller.io/docs/locking-mechanism.md

 ![](/img/mpe_lockanytable.png)

-If an unlock is deemed necessary, simply open this table in the EDIT menu, and change the value from UNLOCKED to LOCKED.
+If an unlock is deemed necessary, simply open this table in the EDIT menu, and change the value of `LOCK_STATUS_CD` from `UNLOCKED` to `LOCKED`.

 ## Scalability